petersulyok/smfc/TESTING.md

    |`run_test_const_level.sh`| 1 x CPU (60% constant fan level) | 4 x HDs (55% constant fan level) | enabled |

 ## Unit tests
 All classes and the main function are completely unit tested.
-The unit tests can be executed from multiple folders with the help of a shell script:
+The unit tests can be executed with `pytest`.
+It can be installed with `pip`:

-	./test/run_unittest.sh		# project root folder
-	./run_unittest.sh			# test folder
-	../test/run_unittest.sh		# src folder

-The coverage can be measured for the unit tests (a Python package called `coverage` should be installed).
-The coverage measurement script can be executed in the same way as unit tests:

-	pip3 install coverage
-	./run_coverage.sh
+	pip install pytest pytest-cov
+	pytest

+The project has `pytest.ini` file containing configuration parameters for `pytest`.
+The code coverage is also measured and displayed during the test execution.
+For a more detailed HTML coverage report run this command:

+	pytest --cov-report=html

-Coverage will generate a detailed HTML report (see `./htmlcov/index.html`) with coverage statistics and showing the covered and non-covered lines in the source code.
-The actual coverage report is 98%.
+The detailed HTML report will be available in folder `./htmlcov/index.html` with coverage statistics and showing the covered and non-covered lines in the source code.
+The actual coverage result is 98%.

 > Written with [StackEdit](https://stackedit.io/).